Azure/azure-openapi-validator/docs/rules.md

 Please refer to [delete-must-not-have-request-body.md](./delete-must-not-have-request-body.md) for details.

-### DeleteOperationAsyncResponseValidation

-An async DELETE operation response include status code 202 with 'Location' header.
-Must support status code 200 if operation can be completed synchronously.
-Must support 204 (resource doesn't exists).
-Operation must also add "x-ms-long-running-operation and x-ms-long-running-operation-options" to mark that it is a long running operation (in case of 202) and how it is tracked (Location header).

-Please refer to [delete-operation-async-response-validation.md](./delete-operation-async-response-validation.md) for details.

 ### DeleteOperationResponses

 Per ARM Specs, all DELETE methods (non-async) must have responses code implementation: 200, 204.